bohdaq/rust-tls-server/FAQ.md

 > sudo lsof -i :80 # works on macOS as well as on linux

 ## Problem #3
-I started http-to-https-letsencrypt on http://127.0.0.1:80, but unable to query it from local network.
+I started rts on http://127.0.0.1:80, but unable to query it from local network.

 ### Solution
 Server is running on loopback device.
-Find out ip address of you network device and restart http-to-https-letsencrypt using provided ip.
+Find out ip address of you network device and restart rts using provided ip.

 > ifconfig # find ip address